 Though Atkins has evolved to offer a variety of plans, the original version (now called Atkins 20) is still the most popular.
-It’s broken down into four phases, which are based on your daily net carb (total carbs minus fiber and sugar alcohols) allowance:
+It’s broken down into four phases, which are based on your daily allowance of net carbs (total carbs minus fiber and sugar alcohols):

-- Phase 1 (Induction).
-This phase allows for 20–25 grams of net carbs per day until you are 15 pounds (7 kg) from your goal weight.
+- Phase 1 (Induction): This phase allows for 20–25 grams (g) of net carbs per day until you are 15 pounds (lb), or 7 kilograms (kg), from your goal weight.

-- Phase 2.
-During this phase, you consume 25–50 grams of net carbs per day until you are 10 pounds (5 kg) from your goal weight.
+- Phase 2: During this phase, you consume 25–50 g of net carbs per day until you are 10 lb (5 kg) from your goal weight.

-- Phase 3.
-Your net carb allowance is raised to 50–80 grams per day until you have met your goal weight and maintained it for 1 month.
+- Phase 3: Your net carb allowance is raised to 50–80 g per day until you have met your goal weight and maintained it for 1 month.

-- Phase 4.
-During the final phase, you consume 80–100 grams of net carbs per day for ongoing weight maintenance.
+- Phase 4: During the final phase, you consume 80–100 g of net carbs per day for ongoing weight maintenance.

-However, even during Phase 4, which allows for up to 100 grams of net carbs per day, you consume significantly fewer carbs than most people normally eat.
+However, even during Phase 4, which allows for up to 100 g of net carbs per day, you consume significantly fewer carbs than most people usually eat.

-Most Americans get about 50% of their daily calories from carbs, which equates to about 250 grams of carbs if you eat 2,000 calories per day (
+Most Americans get about 50% of their daily calories from carbs, which equates to about 250 g of carbs if you eat 2,000 calories per day (

-Summary Atkins is one of the most popular low-carb diets worldwide.
+Atkins is one of the most popular low carb diets worldwide.
 It works in phases that allow you to gradually increase your carb intake as you progress toward your goal weight.

-In ketosis, your body runs on ketones, which are compounds that are formed upon the breakdown of the fat in your food or the fat stored in your body (
+In ketosis, your body runs on ketones, compounds that form during the breakdown of the fat from your food or the fat stored in your body (

-To achieve and maintain ketosis, most people need to limit their total carb intake to 20–50 grams per day.
-Macronutrient ranges for the keto diet are typically 5% of calories from carbs, 20% from protein, and 75% from fat (
+To reach and maintain ketosis, most people need to limit their total carb intake to 20–50 g per day.
+Following the keto diet typically involves consuming less than 5% of calories from carbs, 10–30% from protein, and 65–90% from fat (

 Some people monitor their ketone production using blood, urine, or breath tests.

-On the keto diet, you restrict your total carb intake to less than 50 grams per day.
+On the keto diet, you restrict your total carb intake to less than 50 g per day.
 This causes your body to enter ketosis and burn fat for energy.

-Keto and Atkins share certain similarities but also differ greatly in some respects.
+Keto and Atkins have certain similarities but also differ greatly in some respects.

-As they’re both low-carb diets, Atkins and keto are alike in some ways.
+Because they are both low carb diets, Atkins and keto are alike in some ways.

-In fact, Phase 1 (Induction) of the Atkins diet is similar to the keto diet, as it restricts net carbs to 25 grams per day.
-In doing so, your body likely enters ketosis and starts burning fat as its main source of fuel.
+In fact, Phase 1 (Induction) of the Atkins diet is similar to the keto diet, as it restricts net carbs to 25 g per day.
+This will likely cause your body to enter ketosis and start burning fat as its main fuel source.

 What’s more, both diets may result in weight loss by decreasing the number of calories you eat.
-Many carbs — particularly refined carbs like sweets, chips, and sugary drinks — are high in calories and may contribute to weight gain (
+Many high carb foods — particularly those containing refined carbs, such as sweets, chips, and sugary drinks — are high in calories and may contribute to weight gain (

 Atkins and keto have certain differences as well.

-Additionally, on the keto diet, you want to keep your body in ketosis by extremely limiting your carb intake.
+Additionally, on the keto diet, the goal is to keep your body in ketosis by extremely limiting your carb intake.

-On the other hand, the Atkins diet has you gradually increase your carb intake, which will eventually kick your body out of ketosis.
+On the other hand, the Atkins diet involves gradually increasing your carb intake, which will eventually kick your body out of ketosis.

-Overall, Atkins is a less restrictive approach, as you don’t have to monitor ketones or stick to certain macronutrient targets to stay in ketosis.
+Overall, Atkins is a less restrictive approach, as you do not have to monitor ketones or stick to certain macronutrient targets to stay in ketosis.

-Summary Keto and Atkins are both low-carb diets that may aid weight loss by burning fat and cutting your calorie intake.
+Keto and Atkins are both low carb diets that may aid weight loss by burning fat and reducing your calorie intake.
 However, on Atkins, you gradually increase your carb intake, while it remains very low on the keto diet.

-In one 12-month study, participants on a low-calorie keto diet lost about 44 pounds (20 kg) with few losses in muscle mass, compared to the standard low-calorie group, which only lost 15 pounds (7 kg) (
+In one 12-month study, participants on a low calorie keto diet lost about 44 lb (20 kg) with few losses in muscle mass, while those on a standard low calorie diet lost only 15 lb (7 kg) (

-Research indicates that low-carb diets can benefit blood sugar control.
+Research indicates that low carb diets can benefit blood sugar regulation.

-In fact, the American Diabetes Association recently revised the Standards of Medical Care, a document outlining how healthcare providers should manage and treat diabetes, to include low-carb diets as a safe and effective option for people with type 2 diabetes (
+In fact, the American Diabetes Association recently revised the Standards of Medical Care — a document outlining how healthcare professionals should manage and treat diabetes — to include low carb diets as a safe and effective option for people with type 2 diabetes (

-One 24-week study in 14 obese adults with type 2 diabetes on the Atkins diet found that in addition to losing weight, participants lowered their HgbA1c levels and decreased their need for diabetes medications (
+One 24-week study in 14 adults with obesity and type 2 diabetes who were on the Atkins diet found that in addition to weight loss, participants experienced a decrease in HgbA1c levels and a decreased need for diabetes medications (

-A review including over 1,300 people found that those on the Atkins diet had greater decreases in triglycerides and more significant increases in HDL cholesterol than individuals following a low-fat diet (
+A review including more than 1,300 people found that those on the Atkins diet had greater decreases in triglycerides and more significant increases in HDL cholesterol than individuals following a low fat diet (

-Summary Low-carb diets like keto and Atkins may result in more weight loss than other diet plans.
-They may also help you improve your blood sugar and decrease your risk of heart disease.
+Low carb diets like keto and Atkins may result in more weight loss than other diet plans.
+They may also help improve your blood sugar regulation and decrease your risk of heart disease.